What is Glacier?

 Upon submission, the individual's forms will be reviewed and statuses will be updated as needed by Tax Services so that the correct tax calculation and exemptions will be applied to the individual’s payments.
 Any tax treaty documents (Form 8233 and attachments) will be submitted to the IRS after approval by Tax Services.

 After submission of Glacier paperwork, individuals should log in to Glacier to update their records and re-submit paperwork for any subsequent changes.
 The following changes require updates to Glacier:

 - change in email address

 Providing updated Glacier forms immediately will allow Tax Services to make necessary changes to comply with federal nonresident tax laws.

 Each year, all employees who are eligible to continue claiming a tax treaty exemption in the upcoming tax year are required to submit a new Form 8233 and tax treaty attachments, as well as an updated Tax Summary.
 Emails to the impacted employees will be sent by Tax Services in November, notifying them to log back in to Glacier to update their records and print new forms for the upcoming year.

 Annual Tax Filing

 Individuals who claimed a tax treaty will receive a 1042-S Form reporting the amount of exempted income.
 Employees may also receive a W-2 Form reporting any wage income over the tax treaty limit that was not exempt.
 Both forms are used when filing a tax return with the Internal Revenue Service (IRS).
-Nonresidents can utilize Glacier Tax Prep (GTP) to prepare their tax return.
+Nonresidents can utilize the tax filing assistance program offered by Texas Global to prepare their tax return.
 For assistance, please contact Texas Global.